We are incredibly proud of the work we accomplish each year. View Our Impact in 2025!

 Complete Lesson Plan - Covers price floors, supply & demand, and Minnesota’s minimum wage debate.

-Instructor Guide & Class Slides – Ready-to-use presentations for direct instruction and discussion.
+Class Slides – Ready-to-use presentations for direct instruction and discussion.

 Classroom Activity – Minimum Wage in Action: A Labor Market Simulation where students role-play employers and employees to see market effects of a binding minimum wage.